splunk/splunk-sdk-javascript/README.md

     <script type="text/javascript" src="/yourpath/splunk.min.js"></script>

-To include the SDK UI components (e.g. the Timeline and Charting controls), simply put those files in the same folder as `splunk.js` or `splunk.min.js`.
+You can also include the UI components, such as the Timeline and Charting controls.
+The UI component files (such as `splunk.ui.timeline` and `splunk.ui.charting`) are also in the [`splunk-sdk-javascript/client`][client_dir] directory.

-### Installing the SDK For Node.js
+### Install the Splunk JavaScript SDK for Node.js

-If you want to use the SDK with your Node.js program, you can install it by using `npm` in *your* project's directory:
+If you want to use the SDK with your Node.js programs, install the SDK by using `npm` in *your* project's directory:

 > npm install splunk-sdk

-To include then, you can use the `require` function:
+To include the SDK, use the `require` function in your code:

     var splunkjs = require('splunk-sdk');